schreiberx/sweet/INSTALL.md

 $ ./install_miniconda.sh
 ```
 This is not always required, but you're on the safer side to have a Python version and its modules in a particular version.
-In particular, the script also install the recommended python packages for SWEET.
+In particular, the script also installs the recommended Python packages for SWEET.

 :warning: If you decide not to install Miniconda and use your own Python distribution (at your own risks), you can install the required python packages using :